 Yes, my name is Gordon J. E. Nwosu, Gordon J. Enyogu Nwosu.
 I live in New Rochelle, New York.
 I am retired from teaching mathematics.
 I was born July 1947 in Umuoba, near Aba in Abia state.

-My father was a business man, specifically he was a produce merchant for a company named a Turkish goods company.
+My father was a business man, specifically he was a produce merchant for a Turkish goods company.

 I was still in school [in 1967].
 I was a high school student at Baptist High School, Port Harcourt.
 When the tragedy broke out, if you want, it turned out that I was also the health prefect of the school.